commercialhaskell/stack/doc/install_and_upgrade.md

 versions (YMMV).

-**macOS Sierra warning**: There are new limitations in the dynamic linker that are causing problems for GHC when building projects with many dependencies.
+**macOS Sierra warning**: There are new limitations in the dynamic linker that are causing problems for GHC versions earlier than 8.0.2 when building projects with many dependencies.
+GHC 8.0.2 is first used in LTS 8.0.
 See [#2577](https://github.com/commercialhaskell/stack/issues/2577) for more information.